tesoph/MS1_Portfolio/README.md

 ## Demo
-A live demo can be found here.
+A live demo can be found [here](https://tesoph.github.io/MS1_Portfolio/).

 ## UX

 The following user stories were used to focus on the features the website should have:

-As a user, I want to be able to view a virtual gallery of the artist’s work.
+* As a user, I want to be able to view a virtual gallery of the artist’s work.

-As a user, I want to be able to enlarge the images in the gallery so that I can see more detail of the art.
+* As a user, I want to be able to enlarge the images in the gallery so that I can see more detail of the art.

-As a user, I want to be able to contact the artist so I can ask about commissions, collaborations and/or general inquiries.
+* As a user, I want to be able to contact the artist so I can ask about commissions, collaborations and/or general inquiries.

-As a user, I want to be clearly presented with links to the artist’s social media accounts so I can keep up to date and/or interact with them across the web.
+* As a user, I want to be clearly presented with links to the artist’s social media accounts so I can keep up to date and/or interact with them across the web.

-As a user, I want to be able to buy merchandise or artwork so that I can support the artist’s work.
+* As a user, I want to be able to buy merchandise or artwork so that I can support the artist’s work.

+### Wireframes
 ![index.html wireframe](https://github.com/tesoph/MS1_Portfolio/blob/master/wireframes/index.jpg?raw=true)

 ![about page wireframe](https://github.com/tesoph/MS1_Portfolio/blob/master/wireframes/about.jpg?raw=true)